superfly/docs/app-guides/custom-domains-with-fly.html.md

 2. **Wait and Retry**: If you've hit a rate limit, you'll need to wait until the rate limit window passes before you can successfully create or validate a certificate again.
 The length of the wait depends on the specific rate limit you've hit.

 Remember, the best way to avoid hitting rate limits is to use staging environments for testing and development, and to carefully plan your certificate issuance to stay within the limits.
-If you're building a platform on top of Fly.io, and you expect that your users will frequently delte and then recreate the same resources within a short timefram, consodere implementing a "soft delete" logic into your platform that retains the Fly.io resources for a period of time, negating the need to recreate certs frequently.
+If you're building a platform on top of Fly.io, and you expect that your users will frequently delete and then recreate the same resources within a short window, consider implementing "soft delete" logic into your platform that retains the Fly.io resources for a period of time, negating the need to recreate certs frequently.

 ## Wrapping up